Preparedness and response for nuclear and radiological emergencies

 The course is mainly targeted towards technical and radiological advisors, staff responsible for the overall emergency organisation and policy, such as civil protection officers and environmental protection officers, either entering the domain or being interested in refreshing the basics and getting acquainted with latest developments in the field.
 A basic knowledge of radiation protection is recommended.

-This training course could contain the following modules:
+This training course can contain the following modules:

 - Radiological emergencies